quantum-iiit/quantum-iiit.github.io/contribute.md

-# How to contribute
+# How to contribute | Logistics

 This page outlines how the system is structured, followed by a description of the various roles.
 But first, a huge thank you to our new contributors.

-If you're interested in contributing, please feel free to [write to us](atul.singh.arora@gmail.com).
+If you're interested in contributing to this effort, please feel free to [write to us](atul.singh.arora@gmail.com).

 ## Contributors